olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 2. A job is not the only way to gain experience
 3. Research is one of the most important skills in the field of CyberSecurity, so whoever relies on indoctrination will not be able to succeed
 4. The Mentor is anyone who can benefit from it
 5. Your first job may not be the one you want, so try to learn from it as much as you can at the moment

+<u><a href="https://nakerah.net/podcast/08-sabri-saleh-red-team-consultant-fireeye-and-author-of-black-hat-ruby-book/" style="color:#000000;">Nakerah Podcast 08, Sabri Saleh</a></u>

+1. Linux OS is not just kali, try to use a pure Linux distribuation like Ubuntu and install your tools to it
+2. In the beginning pick a programming language that you like and try to automate most of your work with it, you will learn faster this way
+3. Try to understand vulnerabailits and attacks in depth no just doing the attacks
+4. No one knows everything, so just focus on one topic, master it then move to another one
+5. OSCP is just an introduction to Penetration testing after that you have to choose ypur field (Web,Mobile,Network)
+6. Practicing on labs like HTB, Pentesterlab,..etc is a must
+7. try to communicate with the communities around you
+8. Understand the concepts then practice it.
+9. To hack A, Learn how A works first
+10. Sharing your work and helping others will give you a big boost in your life
+11. It is not necessary that your first job is a CyberSecurity related
+12. Mentor is good to have, but not a must

 ## Technical